Phoenix Logo

 Research by Dr Sandy Mandic

-Sandy has published several research articles from the research projects conducted in Dunedin.
+Sandy published several research articles from the cardiac rehabilitation research projects conducted through the Active Living Laboratory (https://agileresearch.nz/active-living) in Dunedin.
 The list of articles and links to the abstracts are provided below.
 If you would like to receive a full copy of those articles, please contact Sandy directly.

-For any further information about the current research conducted by the Active Living Laboratory at the University of Otago, feel free to contact Sandy directly:
+For any further information about Cardiac Rehabilitation research in Dunedin conducted in 2009-2017, feel free to contact Sandy directly:

 Published articles: